 We mostly use computers these days at work.
 And the desk jobs keep us busy all day on the computer.
-It is essential to take rest between constant hours of viewing bright monitor/laptop screens.
+It is essential to take a rest between constant hours of viewing bright monitor/laptop screens.
 Do you often forget to take breaks and rest your eyes in between?
 This wonderful tool called ‘Strechly’ can help you out in taking breaks.
 The tool aims to remind you to take breaks from your computer while you are engrossed in your work.

 Strechly for PC review

 Strechly is completely open-source and free of cost to download.
-Since it is electron based, you can run it on any operating system including Windows, MacOS, and Linux.
+Since it is electron-based, you can run it on any operating system including Windows, MacOS, and Linux.
 In this review, we are talking primarily about the Windows counterpart.

-Strechly is pretty simple and seamless tool.
+Strechly is a pretty simple and seamless tool.
 Once installed you can configure the amount of time you want to spend on your computer before a break.

 Take Breaks while working on the computer

-Strechly introduces a concept of microbreaks and breaks.
+Strechly introduces the concept of microbreaks and breaks.
 Microbreaks usually last for 5-30 seconds, and they are more frequent (say every 10 minutes).
 Microbreaks are meant to relax and clean your eyes.
 It can even relax your body if you are not sitting in a proper posture.
 Every microbreak will bring a nice message on your screen that would suggest you some relaxing activity.

 Breaks are somewhat longer periods ranging from 5-15 minutes, and their frequency can be adjusted in relation to microbreaks.
-For example, you can set a 5-minute break after 2 micro-breaks which means after three working units, you can have a 5-minute break.
+For example, you can set a 5-minute break after two micro-breaks which means after three working units, you can have a 5-minute break.

 Again, breaks also display a beautiful message and give you a few suggestions on spending this break.
 Beneath the message is the time remaining in the break and an option to skip the break.
 You can even skip the remaining break and proceed with your work.